 Negative or inconclusive results of our future clinical trials of product candidates could cause the FDA or other regulatory authorities to require that we repeat or conduct additional clinical studies.
 If later stage clinical trials do not produce favorable results, our ability to obtain regulatory approval for our product candidates may be adversely impacted.
+For example, we expect to release top line data for RESPONSE in the third quarter of 2023, and if positive, to submit an NDA seeking approval from the FDA for seladelpar for the second line treatment of PBC.
+The combined data from our trials may be inconclusive or may not be sufficient to gain approval from the FDA.

-Geo-political turmoil between Russia and Ukraine and continuing military actions in Ukraine have caused us to suspend clinical trial activity in Ukraine and suspend screening in Russia and may, together with widening sanctions imposed on Russia, cause us to suspend or terminate all clinical trial activity in Russia.
+Geo-political turmoil between Russia and Ukraine and continuing military actions in Ukraine have caused us to suspend clinical trial activity in Ukraine and wind down clinical trial activity in Russia.

 We have a small number of clinical sites in Russia in our RESPONSE clinical trial and in our ASSURE clinical trial.
 Because of continuing military action in Ukraine we suspended all clinical trial activity in Ukraine.
-Ongoing geo-political turmoil and continuing military action in the region, together with widening sanctions imposed on Russia, have also caused us to suspend screening in Russia and may cause us to need to suspend or terminate all clinical trial activity in Russia.
-Even if all activity is not suspended or terminated, the ongoing military action and sanctions may affect our RESPONSE and ASSURE clinical trials in Russia.
-Shipments of seladelpar to Russia may become difficult, delayed or impossible.
-Shipments of clinical samples from Russia may also become difficult, delayed or impossible.
-In addition, sites, site personnel and patients may not be able to continue in the trials and we may need to suspend or terminate the trials in Russia.
+Ongoing geo-political turmoil and continuing military action in the region, together with widening sanctions imposed on Russia, have also caused us to begin to wind down clinical trial activity in Russia.
+We expect clinical trial activity in Russia to terminate by the end of the fourth quarter of 2023.
+The ongoing military action and sanctions may still affect our RESPONSE and ASSURE clinical trials in Russia prior to completion of our wind down.
+In addition, sites and site personnel may not be able to continue in the trials and we may need to suspend or terminate the trials in Russia prior to the end of our expected wind down.
 While we have only a small number of clinical sites and enrolled patients in Russia, these disruptions and potential suspensions could complicate the analysis of data from subjects in Russia.